At UN, China, Russia and US clash over pandemic responses

 “In a whole number of countries there is a temptation to look abroad for those who are responsible for their own internal problems,” he said.
 “And we see attempts on the part of individual countries to use the current situation in order to move forward their narrow interests of the moment in order to settle the score with the undesirable governments or geopolitical competitors.”

 “Shame on each of you.
-I am astonished and disgusted by the content of today’s discussion," Craft said.
-She said other representatives were “squandering this opportunity for political purposes."
+I am astonished and disgusted by the content of today’s discussion,” Craft said.
+She said some representatives were “squandering this opportunity for political purposes.”

 “President Trump has made it very clear: We will do whatever is right, even if it’s unpopular, because, let me tell you what, this is not a popularity contest,” Craft said.